wagood/laralist/README.md

 * Laravel [Translation](https://github.com/spatie/laravel-translation-loader) Loader.
 Store your language lines in the database
 * [Translations](https://github.com/Delta-Solutions/translations) in columns loader provides a migration and a model to extend the spatie/laravel-translation-loader so you can store your translations in columns instead of one json field.
 One column per locale.
 * [Translations export and import](https://github.com/Delta-Solutions/translations-export-import) This package provides two artisan commands to export and import language_lines from the spatie translations package table to Excel.

+* [Transporter](https://github.com/JustSteveKing/laravel-transporter) is a futuristic way to send API requests in PHP.
+This is an OOP approach to handle API requests.

 * Laravel [Turnstile](https://github.com/coderflexx/laravel-turnstile) is a package to help you implement [cloudflare turnstile](https://developers.cloudflare.com/turnstile/) easily, and with no time.